arquillian/arquillian-container-openshift/README.md

 * _type_ - cartridge type, e.g. jbossas-7.0
 * _libraDomain_ - domain where OpenShift server instance is running, e.g. rhcloud.com
-* _deploymentTime_ - a maximal time in ms to finish deployment,e.g. 30000
+* _deploymentTimeoutInSeconds_ - timeout in seconds to wait for a deployment to be finished

 Following configuration properties are optional